HeinrichHartmann/HeinrichHartmann.github.io/_posts/2014-12-14-Sensor-Monitoring-with-RaspberryPi-and-Circonus.md

 change every day or two, it is advised to use a dynamic DNS service which will allow to connect to your router using a fixed hostname.
 Unfortunately appears as if good and free dynamic DNS providers are very hard to find.
-I used [noip.com](http://www.noip.com/) though I am not sure I would recommend to do so.
+I used [no-ip.biz](http://no-ip.biz/) though I am not sure I would recommend to do so.

-If everything went well then the following should work on _any machine connected to the internet_:
+If everything went well then the following should work on any machine connected to the internet (!):

     hartmann@X230: curl hostname.no-ip.biz:8081
     {"light": 73, "temperature": 34}